Board of Trustees

 “I think we are put on this earth to contribute something of value.
 The amazingly high quality work of the MLT in preservation, stewardship, recreation and habitat restoration is of inestimable value to all and I am proud to be able to do my small part to further these goals.”

-"As someone who has worked and recreated outdoors most of my life, the Land Trust’s work is very close to my heart.
+“As someone who has worked and recreated outdoors most of my life, the Land Trust’s work is very close to my heart.
 Developing hiking trails, habitat restoration, preserving natural places while creating access to them for people to enjoy are all part of MLT’s land stewardship for future generations.
-I am honored to be part of this organization and take seriously that we are 'working with you to conserve the land while there's still time.' "
+I am honored to be part of this organization.

 “When I first saw the California coast in 1971, I figured there couldn’t be a more beautiful place on Earth.
 That opinion hasn’t changed after all these years.
 I feel privileged to be given the opportunity to help the Land Trust preserve the shore, forests and rivers for generations to come.”